 If you’ve tried all the above and the display still isn’t working, the problem may lie in your graphics card, your discrete GPU, to be more precise.

-As mentioned previously, the graphics card produces the display you see on your monitor.
+As mentioned, the graphics card produces the display you see on your monitor.

 Unfortunately, a GPU can give out due to many reasons.